Osinbajo wants equitable, affordable distribution of COVID-19 vaccine

 Osinbajo’s spokesman, Laolu Akande, in a statement on Saturday, said the vice-president spoke at the virtual 2020 EURAFRICA Forum with the theme, “Towards a Realistic Euro-African Partnership During and Beyond the COVID-19 Era”.

-The vice-president said that such approach would effectively contain the global spread of COVID-19.
+The vice-president said that such an approach would effectively contain the global spread of COVID-19.

 The EurAfrican Forum aims to foster stronger collaboration between Europe and Africa, and better promote a shared green and inclusive growth, among other objectives.